Chaos-Tech-Corp/Linear-Path/README.md

 In the image below:
 - First is the `Path` component showing the path updated button.
 - Second is the `Path` component hiding the path update button.
-- Trhis is the `Linear Path` component, without the update button and the _Stage Name_ label.
+- Third is the `Linear Path` component, without the update button and the _Stage Name_ label.

 ![linear path example](assets/linear_path_comparison.png?raw=true)